Baby talk is a world language

 20 Questions | Spelling | Dictation

-A study said mothers across the world speak to their babies in the same way.
-Researchers from the Baby Lab at Princeton University said "motherese" is a universal language.
-It is not just cute noises and coochy-coos.
-The words and sounds mothers say to babies are quite complex.
+A study said mothers across the world speak to babies in the same way.
+Researchers from Princeton University said "motherese" is a world language.
+The cute noises and coochy-coos mothers say to babies are very complex.
 They are a special form of communication.
-Mothers use them in the same way across the world.
-They help the language development in babies.
-Dr Elise Piazza, co-author of the research, said baby talk is more important than we thought.
+Motherese helps babies develop their language.
+A researcher said baby talk is more important than we thought.
 She said: "It is not something to be embarrassed about at all."

-The researchers recorded 24 different mothers talking to babies aged between seven months and one year.
-The mothers spoke 10 different languages, including English, Mandarin and Russian.
-Dr Piazza said: "We basically brought mothers into the lab and had them play with and read to their own babies, just like they would at home."
-She said mothers changed the quality of their voices when speaking to babies, in any language.
-The study didn't look at fathers' talk, but Piazza said that it is likely fathers would also speak to their babies in a similar way across the world.
+The researchers recorded 24 different mothers.
+They spoke 10 different languages.
+Their babies were between seven months and one year.
+The researchers said they recorded mothers playing with and reading to their babies, just like they do at home.
+Mothers change the quality of their voices when they speak to their babies, in any language.
+The study didn't look at fathers' talk, but fathers probably speak to their babies in a similar way across the world.

 Baby Talk - Level 0 | Baby Talk - Level 2 | Baby Talk - Level 3

 This page has all the levels, listening and reading for this lesson.